mengdanzhu/Data_Wrangling_Project_and_Tasks/README.md

 1. In project 1:

 For table Demographics:

 (1) Rename all the columns

-(2) Create a new column “Enrollment Status” and insert different status in this column (3) Create a new Column “Sex” and insert different values for sex in this column (4) Create a new column “Age group” and create age groups with an interval of 25 yrs.
+(2) Create a new column “Enrollment Status” and insert different status in this column

+(3) Create a new Column “Sex” and insert different values for sex in this column

+(4) Create a new column “Age group” and create age groups with an interval of 25 yrs

 2. In project 2: